"Without the Barça shirt, maybe they would have killed that boy."

 The interview with Aldekoa was done on the same day as Barça announced its sponsorship of the Democratic Republic of Congo in exchange for more than 40 million euros over four years."It's not publicity, it's war.
 It's a war with Rwanda.
 Rwanda is now behind the M23 rebel group, which is occupying the Kivu region in eastern Congo.
 This confrontation, which has been going on for 30 years, is now being settled through publicity.
 It's the war of narrative," the journalist says.
 "A few years ago, Rwanda decided to present itself to the world as a modern country, with the power to sponsor European football teams [Arsenal, PSG, Bayern Munich, and, recently, Atlético Madrid], and Congo has now entered this game."

 Eastern Congo is an area Aldekoa knows well because he has set foot there.
-"There I saw them tear the Visit Rwanda advertisement off football shirts with a knife and stamp it on the ground," he says.
+"There I saw them tear the Visit Rwanda advertising off football shirts with a knife and stamp it on the ground," he says.
 "Rwanda is a dictatorship, but its people don't go hungry.
 It spends money positioning itself as a modern country because it's the Switzerland of Africa.
 Congo, in its attempt to copy this strategy, has many open seams: many poor people in the country, a war zone, no tourism.
-It's a very strange feeling to have a country that's trying."
+It's a very strange feeling to have a country trying to play war games based on our shirts," he says.
 According to the World Bank, 73% of Congolese people live in poverty.
 That's 76 million people.